NotAdam/Lumina/README.md

 ## Usage

-### Read File

-Currently only regular files are supported, models and textures are coming soon™
+See the `Lumina.Example` project for more comprehensive examples on loading files and creating custom data types.

     var lumina = new Lumina( "path/to/sqpack/folder" );

     var file = lumina.GetFile( "exd/root.exl" );

-    File.WriteAllBytes( "root.exl", file.GetDataSection( 0 ) );
+    file.SaveFile( "root.exl" );